LiorReznik/IMDbOpinionMiner/README.md

 2.better cleaning.

-2.data leakage will be fixed.
+3.data leakage will be fixed.
+4.two options for encoding (embeddings or
 3.will test 4 deep learning architectures.

 4.general code refactoring.